I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-destroyoverlay.md

 <p><b>DestroyOverlay</b> returns S_OK or an appropriate error result if the overlay hardware is not disabled.</p>

 ## -remarks
 <p>Overlays are independent from the resources that are displayed by using the overlays.</p>

-<p>Overlays are independent from the resources that are displayed by using the overlays.</p>

 ## -requirements